clayrisser/multiplatform.one/README.md

 ### KeyCloak Registration

-One of the really cool things about this project is the automatic registraion of roles, resources and scopes with keycloak.
+One of the really cool things about this project is the automatic registration of roles, resources and scopes with keycloak.
 This will only work if you provide the `adminUser` and `adminPassword` configuration.

-If you want to log the registraion api calls to KeyCloak during the application bootstrap, you can setup [nestjs-axios-logger](https://www.npmjs.com/package/nestjs-axios-logger) as demonstrated below.
+If you want to log the registration api calls to KeyCloak during the application bootstrap, you can setup [nestjs-axios-logger](https://www.npmjs.com/package/nestjs-axios-logger) as demonstrated below.

 ### KeyCloak Service